alunodoisgte/prep/offerings/README.md

-The [*Professional Incubator Program*][Pro] is for invite-only students who have moved well beyond mastering programming and demonstrated it well during *Projects* classes.
+The [*Professional Incubator Program*][Pro] is for invite-only students who have moved well beyond mastering programming and demonstrated it well during *Fundamentals* or *Projects* classes.
 These students are preparing to launch into higher education, entrepreneurship, or working for an organization.
 In *Projects* you built and explored stuff mostly for your own learning and curiosity, in *Pro* you work on **stuff that benefits others**, a client, a community, an organization.
 You are contributing, perhaps for free, perhaps not.

 ### [⏫ Invite Only](#)